 Florence made her name for her gregarious activities and seeming recklessness to take on any adventure that caught her fancy.

 But today she may be best known in certain circles for an alleged attack perpetrated by members of a faction of society that did not approve of her attempts to bring equality to women and England’s bordering countries.

 In early 1883, when they were back in England, Lady Florence unwisely started to meddle in Irish politics, condemning the Fenians with great vehemence.
 After she had allegedly received several death threats from the enraged sons of Erin, Sir Beaumont decided to purchase a large St Bernard dog, named ‘Hubert’, to serve as his wife’s bodyguard.Jan Bondeson

 The Purported Attack on the Lady

-The circumstances of the alleged crime of March 17, 1883, are best detailed in an account she passed along to newspapers:
+These are the circumstances of the crime of March 17, 1883, as she detailed in an account that she passed along to newspapers:

 “I was out walking near the Fishery last evening, about 4:30, when two very tall women came up and asked me the time.
 I replied that I had not got my watch with me, and, turning, left them.
 Opening a small gate which led into the private grounds of Capt Brocklehurst…I made toward a stile, and was just going to get over, when I heard the gate open behind, and the two women followed me in.
 Somehow or other I felt all was not right, so I stopped and leaned against the rails, and then, as they came on, I went to meet them.